Care paths

 A care path includes all the phases of your patient care

-From the moment cancer is confirmed, during the disclosure appointment, the doctor explains and provides the patient with a personal care plan (PCP) summarising the different treatment phases.
+From the moment cancer diagnosis is confirmed, during the disclosure appointment, the doctor explains and provides the patient with a personal care plan (PCP) summarising the different treatment phases.
 It can also include referral for oncology supportive care.
-Each patient follows his/her own personal care path.
+Each patient follows their own personal care path.

 The care path relies on a multidisciplinary medical team and professionals from different fields, who act as an interface with the general practitioner and external specialised practitioners.

-Those involved in care paths at the Centre François Baclesse
+Those involved in your care path at the centre

-This is the doctor who, at the Centre François Baclesse, coordinates all diagnostic, therapeutic and follow-up phases for a given patient.
-He/she works in close collaboration both with all teams within the centre and with external healthcare professionals.
-He/she systematically informs the patient’s GP (with the patient’s consent) of each phase of the care path.
+This is the doctor who, at the Centre François Baclesse, coordinates all your diagnostic, therapeutic and follow-up phases.
+They work in close collaboration with all teams within the centre and with external healthcare professionals.
+They systematically inform your GP (with your consent) of each phase of your care path.

-The accompanying nurse ensures the patient’s personal monitoring throughout the care path, via permanent links with the consulting physician and all other professionals involved in the patient’s care, both within and outside the centre, such as GPs, community and district nurses, dispensing chemists, etc.
+Accompanying nurses are specifically entrusted with ensuring your personal monitoring throughout your care path, via permanent links with your consulting physician and all other professionals involved in your care, both within and outside the centre, such as GPs, community and district nurses, dispensing chemists, etc.

 Their role is to: